rikisabo/rikisabo/README.md

+## Hi, 👋 I'm Rivka Sabo
+A Software Developer currently specializing in Python Automation at AudioCodes, with a strong background in Embedded Systems and Full-Stack development.

 🔍 About Me

-### 💼 Currently working at AudioCodes as a Python Automation Developer.
+💼 Currently working at AudioCodes as a Python Automation Developer.

 🐧 Contributing to open-source Linux (V4L2).